Check out the ultimate guide to 16 return-to-work programs in India for women

 Kadalai Paruppu Sundal

-It is the traditional South Indian recipe of chana daal (split black gram) with a mild tempering of some spices and grated coconut on top of it.
+Festive food recipes need not be only of the sweet kind.
+Here is a savoury one – it is the traditional South Indian recipe of chana daal (split black gram) with a mild tempering of some spices and grated coconut on top of it.
 Few modifications of this type of sundal recipe are that made up of rajma seeds, sweet corn, chick peas, etc.

 Sailaja Gudivada is a firm believer of the traditional kitchen-wisdom of our ancestors.
 She has vast categories of columns in her blog from Indian drinks, Italian, Mexican, Thai, Ayurvedic recipes, etc. She also provides a guest blogger column where guest bloggers can post their unique recipes.

 One of those quick to make festive food recipes – this is a classic South Indian recipe of rice pudding that just melts in the mouth.
 Rice, moong daal (yellow gram), jaggery, ghee (clarified butter), dry fruits are the prime ingredients of it.
 It is also very easy to prepare.
 One just has to pressure cook the ingredients with one-two whistles in it.

 The owner of ‘Rakskitchen.net’ is a home-maker who turned started at level zero in cooking after marriage and today has definitely gone a long way as a great chef.
 She has got some unique sections like ‘Bachelor Cooking Ideas’, some ‘Tips’and ‘Facts’ about cooking, ‘Dinner Party menu ideas’, etc.